-- · conduct our current and future clinical trials with RP1, RP2 and RP3; - · further preclinical development of our RPx platform; - · operate, qualify and maintain our in-house manufacturing facility and qualify and maintain our product candidates made therein for use in our clinical trials; - · seek to identify and develop additional product candidates; - · seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - · until our planned manufacturing facility is fully validated, continued limited manufacturing by third parties for clinical development. - · maintain, expand, protect and defend our intellectual property portfolio; - · hire and retain additional clinical, quality control, scientific and general and administration personnel; - · acquire or in-license other drugs, technologies or third-party intellectual property; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and operations as a public company.
+- conduct our current and future clinical trials with RP1, RP2 and RP3; - further preclinical development of our RPx platform; - operate, qualify and maintain our in-house manufacturing facility and qualify and maintain our product candidates made therein for use in our clinical trials; - seek to identify and develop additional product candidates; - · seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any;

+- establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - until our planned manufacturing facility is fully validated, continued limited manufacturing by third parties for clinical development. - maintain, expand, protect and defend our intellectual property portfolio; - hire and retain additional clinical, quality control, scientific and general and administration personnel; - acquire or in-license other drugs, technologies or third-party intellectual property; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and operations as a public company.

-As of September 30, 2022, we had cash and cash equivalents and short-term investments of \$371.8 million.
-In addition, in October 2022, the Company completed a \$200 million non-dilutive debt financing with Hercules Capital, Inc. We believe that our existing cash, cash equivalents and short-term investments as of September 30, 2022, together with unrestricted proceeds available to be drawn under the Hercules Term Loan Facility, will enable us to fund our operations into calendar 2025, inclusive of the costs of funding commercial infrastructure and running a confirmatory clinical trial to support a potential filing for FDA approval in anti-PD1 failed melanoma under the accelerated approval pathway.
+As of December 31, 2023, we had cash and cash equivalents and short-term investments of \$466.4 million.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and short-term investments as of December 31, 2023, will enable us to fund operations into the second half of 2026.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
-Refer to Note 13, subsequent events, of the "Notes to Condensed Consolidated Financial Statements" contained in Part I, Item I of this Quarterly Report on Form 10-Q for additional details of the agreement with Hercules.